LearnToRunFast/CS_Notes/DesigningDataIntensiveApplications/DesigningDataIntensiveApplications.md

 ## CHAPTER 9 Consistency and Consensus

-Lots of things can go wrong in distributed systems, as discussed in Chapter 8.
 The simplest way of handling such faults is to simply let the entire service fail, and show the user an error message.
 If that solution is unacceptable, we need to find ways of *tolerating* faults—that is, of keeping the service functioning correctly, even if some internal component is faulty.

 In this chapter, we will talk about some examples of algorithms and protocols for building fault-tolerant distributed systems.
 We will assume that all the problems from Chapter 8 can occur: packets can be lost, reordered, duplicated, or arbitrarily delayed in the network; clocks are approximate at best; and nodes can pause (e.g., due to garbage collection) or crash at any time.